Link Studies

 Linking Sprig studies

 You may want to send a link between one Sprig study and another.
-For example, you may want to use a Sprig in-product Survey to send a link to a Link study with a Prototype Test.
+For example, you may want to use a Sprig in-product Survey to send a link to a Link study.
 In this case, add ?user_id={{user_id}} to the end of the Link study URL in the Button URL field in the Web study link: see our text / URL prompt documentation.